johnmunoz777/LMFR_MSDS_Practicum2/README.md

 Set up a Cloudflare Tunnel named `face-detect-tunnel` to securely expose your local server. <br>

 ## 2. Start Flask Server
 Run the Flask app on your machine.
-It loads the YOLO model on GPU (if available) and uses an SQLite database for volunteer profiles. <br>
+It loads the YOLO model on GPU  and uses an SQLite database for members profiles. <br>
 ![g](images/new_tunnel.jpg)
 ## 3. App Interface
 The web UI shows a live webcam feed with colored bounding boxes, confidence scores, and profile details.<br>